MiguelOcegueraM/MiguelOcegueraM/README.md

 <!-- About me -->
 <p>
-I am a Telematics Engineer who graduated from the University of Colima, currently, I am working as UI Mobile Developer in HCLTech 👨🏻‍💻 executing some maintenance tasks and actively participating in charge of the development of new products, features, and maintenance of some existing applications running with React Native for both SO (iOS and Android).
+I am a Telematics Engineer who graduated from the University of Colima, currently, I am working as UI Mobile Developer in Herbalife 👨🏻‍💻 executing some maintenance tasks and actively participating in charge of the development of new products, features, and maintenance of some existing applications running with React Native for both SO (iOS and Android).
 I'm always constantly learning, nowadays I'm learning Swift to improve my Mobile Developer skills.
 </p>

 <h3> Personal stuffs:</h3>